garybgenett/gary-os/README.md

 **QEMU**

-Use the distribution package manager to install QEMU.
+Use the package manager to install QEMU.
 It is available on all major distributions, including GaryOS.
 Once installed, it is simple to get it running.

   ```